Helping Injured Little Rock Motorcycle Riders

 Roughly 75 percent of motorcycle accidents involve a passenger vehicle.
 According to data from the National Highway Traffic Safety Administration (NHTSA), approximately half of the motorcycle fatalities in 2015 were caused by collisions with other vehicles.

-Most of these accidents are cause by motorists who simply don’t see the motorcyclist or fail to yield the right of way.
 A staggering 41 percent of the deaths in 2015 happened when vehicles turned left in front of motorcyclists.
 Of course, motorcyclists can cause accidents too.

 As attorneys, we often help victims of motorcycle accidents caused by:

 - Tailgating – Some drivers underestimate the amount of space they need to come to a safe stop.